MarcusGrodem/KwaXolo-Impact/design/SPARRING.md

 - **Local LLM** — a small language model running entirely on-device, no internet required.
 Could power adaptive tutoring, isiZulu/English interaction, or Q&A without cloud dependency.
 - **Simple offline learning portal** — a lightweight web app or local application running on existing school PCs.
 Low-tech, high-reach, works within hardware and connectivity constraints.
+- **Hybrid PC + SMS model** — PC is the learning environment at school; SMS delivers accountability and reinforcement outside school.
+Students do sessions on PC, receive SMS summaries or micro-quizzes at home.
+Teachers get SMS progress updates without needing a laptop.
+Separates the learning layer (PC, rich) from the reach layer (SMS, universal).
 - **Pre-scripted branching dialogue** — a decision-tree conversation system.
 Student picks answers or types keywords, system follows pre-written paths.
 Runs on any hardware, fully offline, no hallucinations.
 Weakness: breaks when students go off-script.
 Could be authored in isiZulu with English embedded at key moments.
 Teachers could potentially contribute content over time.

 ---